Ilya-Erokhin/AlfaBankTourProject/docs/Plan.md

 ### Tools Used

 - Asus VivoBook 14, core i5 - 10 gen.
-- java 11 - Popular programming language version
+- java 17 - Popular programming language version
 - Intellij IDEA 2022.3.2 Community edition - an integrated software development environment for many programming languages, including Java
 - Gradle - project build automation tool, allows you to easily build a build with all dependencies, and also generates testing reports
 - JUnit 5 - popular test framework with nested and parameterized tests
 - Selenide - a tool for automating user actions in the browser, focused on the convenience and ease of implementing business logic in autotests
 - Faker - a library required to generate random test data, allows you not to invent or manually write test data sets
 - Rest Assured - java-library for REST API testing, allows you to automate testing of get and post requests
-- Allure - a framework for creating test reports, for a visual display of test passing and errors
 - Docker - for deploying virtual database containers, as well as a bank services emulator on NodeJS
 - Lombok - a plugin that provides annotations to reduce coding time
 - Postman - to check API requests (manual)